jonasvsaet/QTBot/README.md

 I know a lot of the code in this project is ~~horrible~~ *not that good* so please forgive my smelly code.
 *everyone had to start somewhere*

-I will probably not be updating this project anymore